Bartholomew Roberts: Roberts' black flags

-In modern history, Roberts has been attributed a variety of black flags from description, however, only two are corroborated by period eyewitness reports, of which one might be two separate designs.
+In modern history, Roberts has been attributed a variety of black flags; however, only two are corroborated by period eyewitness reports, of which one might be two separate designs.
+Others appeared or were described only in Johnson's General History (see below under "Popular Culture: Uncorroborated Flags".

 One period eyewitness report is found in the Boston Gazette, 22 August 1720.
 It describes Roberts' Jolly Roger as “a Black Flag with Death's head and a cutlass in it”.
-This design is corroborated by a separate period eyewitness report, given by a William Matthew, as used during the battle of Trepassy harbour, 1720.
+This design is corroborated by a separate period eyewitness report, given by a William Matthew, as used during the battle of Trepassey harbour, 1720.
 He describes the flag as featuring “a death's head and an arm with a cutlass”.
 These two accounts could describe the same flag or two similar but separate designs.
 The swordarm was a common motif on naval flags at the time, among others, found on some Dutch bloody flags.

 A second black flag design of Roberts is also known from period eyewitness reports.
 This design was used onboard one of his consort ships, captained by James Skyrme, in the Battle of Cape Lopez (1722), and was described by British Royal Navy officer Chaloner Ogle, who defeated Roberts and Skyrme in the aforementioned battle, as “a black flag, having a white skeleton in it”.